JiahuaDong/CCVD/README.md

 ## BibTeX
-If you find CIDM useful for your research and applications, please cite using this BibTeX:
+If you find CCVD useful for your research and applications, please cite our paper using this BibTeX:

 ```BibTeX
 @inproceedings{AAAI2026_CCVD_Bring,